Take Five

 "Take Five" is a jazz standard composed by Paul Desmond and originally recorded in 1959 by the Dave Brubeck Quartet for their album Time Out.
 Written in quintuple time (5/4), the composition is built around a distinctive blues-scale melody in E♭ minor and a recurring two-chord vamp.
 It became the third track on Time Out, which was released by Columbia Records later that year.

 The track emerged after Quartet drummer Joe Morello challenged Desmond to compose a piece in 5/4.
 Brubeck arranged Desmond’s melodies around Morello’s rhythmic ideas, creating a work in ABA ternary form.
 Its title refers both to the quintuple meter and the colloquial expression "take five," meaning to take a short break.

 Released as a promotional single in September 1959, "Take Five" initially charted modestly but became a sleeper hit in 1961, eventually rising to international popularity.
 It went on to become the biggest-selling jazz single of all time and remains a staple of radio programming and live performance.

 Frequently covered by artists across genres, "Take Five" has been inducted into the Grammy Hall of Fame and is widely regarded as one of the greatest jazz standards ever recorded.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Background and recording

 The Dave Brubeck Quartet's U.S. State Department-sponsored tour of Eurasia in 1958 inspired Brubeck to create an album, Time Out, that experimented with odd time signatures like ones he had encountered abroad.
 "Take Five" was composed after most of the album's music had been written.
-The Quartet's drummer, Joe Morello, frequently soloed in 5/4 time and asked Brubeck to compose a new piece to showcase his ability.
+The Quartet's drummer, Joe Morello, frequently soloed in 5/4 times and asked Brubeck to compose a new piece to showcase his ability.
 Brubeck delegated Desmond to write a tune using Morello's rhythm.
 Desmond composed two melodies, (Note: Desmond's second, bridge melody converts the first five notes of the song "Sunday, Monday, or Always" (a 1943 chart-topper for Bing Crosby) into a rhythmically-altered four-note hook, repeated during a four-bar chord progression that descends diatonically (C^{7}-Bm^{7}-Am^{7}-G^{7}).) which Brubeck arranged in ternary form.

 The Quartet first tried recording "Take Five" on June 25, 1959.
 It proved so arduous that, after 40 minutes and more than 20 failed attempts, producer Teo Macero suspended the effort because one or another of the members kept losing the beat.
 This first iteration of the tune used a different rhythmic groove than the final version; it was "driving and fast" with a "lopsided Latin rhythm" while the final version has "a sexy 5/4 Take Five beat" which “sits in the groove”.
 They successfully recorded the final single and album track in two takes at the next session on July 1.
 Desmond considered the track a "throwaway".
 The Quartet first played "Take Five" for a live audience at the Newport Jazz Festival on July 5, 1959.